greglank/greglank.github.io/index.md

 ---

 ## [Poker Hand History Parser and Database](parser)
-Python script that cleans and parses poker hand histories from PokerNow and loads them into a SQLite database for further analysis
+Python script that cleans and parses poker hand histories to load into a SQLite database for further analysis

 <a href="parser"><img src="images/poker.png" alt="Poker screenshot" width="60%"></a>